 You can't prevent all cancers, but you can take steps to lower the chances your dog will develop it.
 Healthy nutrition and exercise help.
 So can having your dog spayed or neutered when it is young.
 This prevents most reproductive cancers.
-Your vet may prescribe specific vitamins for your dog.

 Even though prevention of cancer isn't usually possible, when you find out about cancer early, your dog has the best chance for a successful outcome.
 Be vigilant and proactive to protect your pet.

 Dog Cancer Information & Help.
 The National Canine Cancer Foundation.

 Malignant Mammary Tumors in Dogs.
 VCA Hospitals.